The Early Years

 Faith created the position of Director of Music in 1997.
 Linda Laird, an organist and choir director at Faith since 1976, became the first to fill this position.
 She retired in June 2007 after serving Faith for more than 25 years.
 Young Hee Chung served as Director of Worship Ministry from 2008 to 2010, overseeing all areas relating to worship and music.
 Linda came out of retirement in 2010 as a part-time organist/Adult Choir director.

 After completing a two-year study through the Kansas District LCMS, several of our members were completed the Lay Leadership Institute.
 Their role is to help the pastors and lead staff in worship, visitation of members and other duties as needed.
 Currently, we are being served by Jeff Lane (lay deacon) and Mary Shaw (parish assistant).

 Faith’s Early Childhood Center opened in 1995 with Roxanne Bilfinger as the director.
 Other directors to follow were Angie Mundt (1997-1999), Judy Burget (1999-2009) and Stephanie Erickson (2009-2012).
 Faith's Early Learning Center closed in December 2012 due to economic changes.
 The Center served the community for 17 years beginning first as a preschool then becoming a full-time daycare center.

 In 1992-1993, Faith completed another addition by adding an education wing, enlarging the lobby/narthex, and making the facility handicap accessible.
 Many hours of volunteer labor by church members helped reduce the cost of the new wing and create a sense of ownership within the congregation.
 In 2004, the chancel area was remodeled including adding a projector and screen to better serve both styles of worship and be more flexible for special programs and events.

 In 2006, Faith purchased the two properties east of the church on 17th Terrace.
 The house farthest east was moved off the property and the “Hoffman House” was used for some education classes, but was demolished in 2018 to make room for possible future expansion.
-Currently the area is dubbed "the green space" and allows for open area activities.
+Currently the area is dubbed "on the green" and allows for open-area activities.